-Kampgrounds of America will be responsible for long term maintenance of all post construction stormwater management facilities.
+Terramor Outdoor Resorts will be responsible for the continuous upkeep and maintenance of all post construction stormwater management facilities.

 Post-construction maintenance for this project will consist of regular inspections of permanent stormwater management facilities and steep slopes.
 These maintenance procedures are essential to assure continual performance of the stormwater management practices on your site.
 During the inspection and any maintenance activity to the stormwater management practices, the responsible party should fill out an inspection and maintenance log (Appendix E) to record that it was done.